Hetul3/Pendulum-Simulations/README.md

 One shows and compares the motion and trajectory laid out by a single and double pendulum.
 <br/>
 <br/>
-One shows off the ending animation of Think Twice's video with only the endpoints of the multiple double pendulums present.
+One shows off the ending animation of Think Twice's video of only the endpoints of the multiple double pendulums visible.